makersacademy/chitter-challenge/README.md

  It uses Sinatra for running a local server and Capybara for automated testing.

+ ### Technologies used

+* Sinatra for running a local server.
+* Heroku for cloud deployment.
+* BCrypt for password hashing.
+* PostgresSQL as database.
+* DataMapper as object-relational mapping for database interaction.
+* Capybara and Rspec for testing.
+* DatabaseCleaner for database cleaning.
+* Rake for automating tasks.

 ### Installation and Use

 1. To run the program first run **bundle install**.